orlp/vim-bunlink/readme.md

     let g:bunlink_switch_order = ['w:mru', 't:mfu:modified', 't:mfu', 'g:mfu:modified', 'g:mfu']

 If bunlink.vim can't find a suitable buffer after this list has been exhausted, it will create a new buffer.
+To prevent clutter this buffer will delete ifself upon being hidden if not modified in any way.

 With `g:bunlink_delete_window_ft` you can determine for which filetypes bunlink.vim will delete the entire window, rather than changing to a different